-But an ex is an ex for a reason and, by 1986, Larry and Joy Aylor found themselves again discussing divorce.
-This time, however, it would be Joy’s affair - with old high school sweetheart, who initiated divorce talks.
+But an ex is an ex for a reason, and, by 1986, Larry and Joy Aylor found themselves once again discussing divorce.
+This time, however, it would be Joy’s affair—with old high school sweetheart—that initiated divorce talks.

 Although there had been a great deal of animosity between the divorcing couple, Larry found himself on the receiving end of an offer from Joy to go horseback riding at their ranch.
-Despite his better judgment, Larry accepted but was frustrated when he arrived at the agreed upon time and Joy was no where to be found.
-Frustrated by Joy’s failure to show-up, Larry climbed into his pick-up truck to leave.
-As he came to ranch gates, he saw a battered old Ford truck blocking his path.
-Thinking its occupants may be having car trouble or had run out of gas, Larry slowed down to help but as the men approached Larry’s truck, they opened fire.
+Despite his better judgment, Larry accepted but was frustrated when he arrived at the agreed-upon time and Joy was nowhere to be found.
+Frustrated by Joy’s failure to show up, Larry climbed into his pick-up truck to leave.
+As he came to the ranch gates, he saw a battered old Ford truck blocking his path.
+Thinking its occupants may be having car trouble or had run out of gas, Larry slowed down to help, but as the men approached Larry’s truck, they opened fire.

 Shaken but otherwise unscathed, Larry was certain Joy was behind the attempted murder and expressed his suspicions to police.
 Although they believed Larry was correct in his assumptions, there wasn't enough evidence for police to prove it.

-The Aylors divorce was finalized in 1986 and life carried on.
-Rozeanne's murder was still unsolved and was grow colder every day.
+The Aylors divorce was finalized in 1986, and life carried on.
+Rozanne's murder was still unsolved and was growing colder every day.
 If Joy Aylor was responsible, it would seem she was going to get away with murder.

 Carol Has a Secret